I’ll be honest with you: running has saved my life.

-Often people ask me how I delt with time and loneliness, running alone for almost 1,5 year.
+Often people ask me how I dealt with time and loneliness, running alone for almost 1,5 year.
 The answer is very simple.
 When you run with passion, you don’t feel time or loneliness.

 Same as with love.
-When you feel it, time flys, you don’t have to talk to your partner, you can sit together for hours in silence.
+When you feel it, time flies, you don’t have to talk to your partner, you can sit together for hours in silence.

 The passion you bring to your runs also carries over to the rest of your life, creating a more fulfilling, exciting existence.
 When you run with passion, you live your life more fully, appreciating all this beautiful, painful and wonderful journey that we call life.

 I run to laugh, smile, breathe and enjoy every minute – no matter how hard the day is.
 During my ultra-endurance challenges, I was running in a different place every day.
 I never knew what I would see when I got there.

 Research shows that new experiences increase our happiness levels and also slow downtime.

 We all can be more adventurous in our ways.
 All we need to do is have the courage to break the mould.
 Step out of our comfort zone because eventually, that zone will not let us grow.

 I took this picture while running the 5 Million Steps challenge in 2019 in Philippinian island – Cebu.
 That was one of the most beautiful waterfalls I ever saw.
 Not because it was a breathtaking view, but because of a breathtaking experience.

 It was somewhere in the jungle, not much visited by tourists.
 I met a group of local Philippinian boys who was earning money by taking you to this place.
 And showing how to enjoy fearless life in their own way.

 With their assistance, I climbed without protective equipment to the top of the 15-meter high waterfall and jumped several times from different highs.
 Then back down through the jungle barefoot, trying not to step on snakes.